 The GSHL goes to great lengths to provide parity within each division while providing just the right challenge to build every player's skills.

 The GSHL offers two seasons to keep you busy on the ice throughout the year.
-The Fall/Winter season -- September to April -- includes 23 games plus double-elimination playoffs (2 minimum, more as a team wins playoff games).
+Our Fall/Winter season -- September to April -- includes 23 games plus double-elimination playoffs (2 minimum, more as a team wins playoff games).
 The Spring/Summer season -- May to August -- consists of 13 games plus single-elimination playoffs (1 minimum, with additional games for each playoff game won).

 Playing Arenas & Schedule

 GSHL games are conducted at the finest ice rinks in the Pacific Northwest.
 Our furthest southern playing arenas include Kent Valley Ice Centre as well as the Seattle Thunderbirds' accesso ShoWare Center.
 The northern-most rinks are Everett Silvertips' Angel of the Winds Arena.
 All GSHL games are played Sunday - Thursday generally between the hours of 2:00pm to 11:00pm, with weekday games starting later in the evening.